Wayne Allyn Root

 Wayne Allyn Root (born July 20, 1961) is an American conservative television and radio host, author, activist, conservative political commentator and conspiracy theorist.
-He is the host of two new television shows, daily at 7 PM ET on Lindell TV network (FrankSpeech.com) and Saturdays at Noon ET "America's Top Ten Countdown with Wayne Allyn Root" on Real America's Voice TV Network.
-He is also the radio host of "Wayne Allyn Root: Raw & Unfiltered" on AM 670 in Las Vegas and nationally-syndicated on the USA Radio Network, and formerly on Newsmax TV.
+He is the host of three television shows: "The ROOT Reaction" nightly at 10 PM ET on Real America's Voice TV...and at 7 AM ET on Lindell TV network...and Saturdays at Noon ET "America's Top Ten Countdown with Wayne Allyn Root" on Real America's Voice TV.
+President Trump has been a guest on Wayne Allyn Root's TV and radio shows 16 times- including a face-face TV interview in October 2024.
+Root is also the radio host of "Wayne Allyn Root: Raw & Unfiltered" on AM 670 in Las Vegas and nationally-syndicated on the Talk Media Network, and formerly on Newsmax TV.
 Root was an opinion columnist for the Las Vegas Review-Journal.
 His newspaper columns are currently nationally syndicated on Sundays by Creators Syndicate.

 Root was the vice presidential nominee for the Libertarian Party in the 2008 presidential election.
-In 2012, he left the Libertarian Party, rejoined the Republican Party, and endorsed and voted for Mitt Romney and Donald Trump in 2016 and 2020.
-He later expressed regret for his support of Romney, but has remained a staunch supporter of Trump.
+In 2012, he left the Libertarian Party, rejoined the Republican Party, and endorsed and voted for Mitt Romney and Donald Trump.
+He has remained a staunch supporter of Trump.

-Root is the CEO of the publicly traded company VegasWinners.com, (WNRS symbol) who recently partnered with the MGM Hotel's BetMGM.
+Root is the CEO of the publicly traded penny stock company VegasWinners.com, (WNRS symbol) who recently partnered with the MGM Hotel's BetMGM.